Kai-Deux/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 - Create a script that lists environment variables.
 - Script that lists all local variables and environment variables, and functions
 - script that creates a new local variable
+-  script that creates a new global variable.